robot297/JAG_8_2019/grades/Lab 8 Questions.md

  * Contact information for the gardener

 Build a GUI that allows the gardener to enter data about a customer and garden services performed.
 The program will generate a preview on an invoice.
-The gardener can review this, and then save it to a file.
+The gardener can review this invoice, and then save it to a file.

 The GUI needs these components.
-Things you need to create and work with are in **bold**.
+Things you need to create are in **bold**.

 A JPanel dataEntryPanel, containing the following components: